 Fire up your party with my strategic tips for feeding the fellow faithful.

-Keep It Simple Hot dogs, burgers, chips and dips, and wings are tailgating staples.
-And when you're grilling, beans are a given.
+Keep It Simple Hot dogs, burgers, chips and wings are tailgating staples.
 Stick with a menu you could serve in your sleep, make in advance and that is easy to transport.
 This applies to more than just the standard tailgating fare.
-Baked beans, corn on the cob, black bean appetizers and fresh watermelon are also crowd pleasers, even if there's a wrinkle in the venue or the weather.
+Baked beans, corn on the cob and fresh watermelon are also crowd pleasers, even if there's a wrinkle in the venue or the weather.

 Play With the Details With a simple menu, there's plenty of room for fun in the details.
 Offer flavorful, interesting hot dog and burger toppings liked sliced sriracha peppers, pickled vegetables, chili or pork rinds.
 Make that famous bean dip recipe with black or red beans instead of pintos.
 Smear herbed butter onto barbecue sandwich buns or chipotle mayo onto grilled corn.
 Mix crumbled breakfast sausage, mustard and brown sugar into a crock of baked beans.
 Sprinkle watermelon wedges with salt and sugar.